robinloeffel/sgnls/readme.md

 ## api

-### `init`
+### `import`

-`sgnls` comes with a very straightforward api. it exports one default function, which returns a signal object.
+`sgnls` comes with a straightforward api. it exports one default function, which returns a signal object.

 ```typescript
 import signal from 'sgnls';